llawas/Rice_HxD_Recovery_Metabolomics/README.md

-three rice cultivars with different tolerance to drought and heat stress used; combined drought and heat stress imposed at either the flowering or early grain-filling stage; flag leaves, flowering spikelets, and developing seeds collected from control and combined drought and heat stress treatments; samples collected at different time points (controls, late stress, 12 h after rewatering, 36 h after rewatering, 60 h after rewatering)
+three rice cultivars with different tolerance to drought and heat stress used; combined drought and heat stress imposed at either the flowering or early grain-filling stage; flag leaves, flowering spikelets, and developing seeds collected from control and combined drought and heat stress treatments; samples collected at different time points (controls, severe (late) stress, 12 h after rewatering, 36 h after rewatering, 60 h after rewatering)

 This workflow focuses on the analysis of samples collected during the recovery (rewatering) period.